-As the snow melts and the weather warms up, it's time to tackle some of those outdoor painting projects you couldn't complete during the winter months.
-Whether you're painting your deck, trim, or a large project you weren't able to paint indoors, temperature plays a role in your project.
+The warm weather has arrived, and it's time to tackle some of those outdoor painting projects you couldn't complete during the winter months.
+Whether you're painting your deck, trim, or a large project you weren't able to paint indoors, temperature can impact your project.

 Here are some tips about temperature and prep work to make sure your spring painting jobs turn out just right.

-Although your paint may dry quickly, it takes time to cure, so the temperature matters.
+Although your paint may dry quickly, it can take days to cure (reach maximum hardness), and temperature plays a role.

 The type of paint also makes a difference.
 If you’re using a water-based (or latex) paint, it should be at least 50 degrees outside when you're painting.
 Water-based paint also needs several days to cure, and if the temperature falls below freezing (32 degrees), the paint won't form a good film.
 This will affect how long the paint will last on the surface because the poorly cured paint will be more likely to crack or chip.